 Dear Prof Kliebenstein, Your manuscript entitled "Crop domestication and pathogen virulence: Interactions of tomato and Botrytis genetic diversity" has now been seen by 3 referees, whose comments are appended below.
 In the light of their advice I regret to inform you that we cannot publish your manuscript in Nature Communications.
 You will see that, while the reviewers find your work of interest, they raise substantive concerns on the correctness of the input data (phenotyping of the disease development, Reviewer #1) and the data analysis (the interference of population structure on, Reviewer #2), which cast doubt on the advance your findings represent over earlier work and the strength of the novel conclusions that can be drawn at this stage.
-Unfortunately, these reservations are sufficiently important to preclude publication of this study in Nature Communications. <Response>(Falconer & Mackay, 1996, Mackay, 2001, Mackay, 2009, Mackay, 2014)
+Unfortunately, these reservations are sufficiently important to preclude publication of this study in Nature Communications. <Response> We have conducted the mixed model with population structure analysis on the new SNP calls as requested and this showed exactly the same architecture as found with the Genome Prediction methodology.
+Further, we have also clarified several sections of the materials and methods to rectify the concerns from Reviewer 1 and commented on how development and disease are actually highly integrated systems that are nearly impossible to separate.
+Hence the vast developing literature on growth to defense cross-talk.
+We hope that these corrections have helped to rectify the concerns.

+We are unsure as to where the comment about novelty with regards to our previous work arises as it is not in any of the reviewer comments.
+We would like to note that in our previous work, all we showed was that there was quantitative variation in B. cinerea.
+A common misperception is that quantitative variation means polygenic but that is not true.
+It is possible to be polygenic and qualitative as well as monogenic and quantitative (Falconer & Mackay, 1996, Mackay, 2001, Mackay, 2009, Mackay, 2014).
+As such, we would respectfully like to argue that the previous work showing quantitative variation does not prove polygenic architecture.
+Further, we would like to respectfully note that there is not a single similar study looking at a vast collection of necrotrophic pathogen germplasm across domesticated and non-domesticated individuals of a plant species.
+As such, we feel that the observations about domestication are novel and new insights for the field as stated by multiple reviewers.
+We did not see any reviewer saying that the work was not novel.